This post contains affiliate links. View our disclosure policy here.

 - Grip – Do you want a Standard grip, a Double grip, a Thin grip, a Contour grip, or an Ergo grip?
 The grip is measured by the circumference around the paddle handle.
 Is it important for you to have comfort and cushion?
 Do you like to feel the ridges of the grip?
 Do you want a large grip or a small grip?
 Those are some things that will determine what grip is best.

-- Color – Are you a rec player who is more interested in the look of a paddle, then its’ performance?
+- Color – Are you a rec player who is more interested in the look of a paddle, than its performance?
 Paddles come in many different colors and have many different graphics on their face.
 Some paddles can even be customized to your preference.

 - Cost – Are you looking for a paddle that’s affordable, or does the price not factor into your decision as long as you can find what you’re looking for?
-Paddles can vary in price from $50 all the way up to $200.
+Paddles can vary in price from $50 up to $300.

 - Warranty – How long is the warranty period?
 Some manufacturers might offer a lifetime warranty while others offer 1 year.
 What is included under the warranty – manufacturing defects, workmanship, the wearing of texture, or an edge guard that comes loose for example?